ten-protocol/ten-documentation/docs/testnet/for-validators/rewards.md

 ### Participation-Based Rewards

-Node operators who meet minimum participation requirements but do not rank in the top 20% will still receive a token reward.
+Node operators who meet minimum participation requirements but do not rank in the top 20% will still receive a reward.
 These rewards aim to foster inclusivity and recognize the contributions of all node operators.

----

-## Infrastructure Stipend

-In addition to staking rewards, a **TBD infrastructure stipend** will be provided to support the infrastructure and operational costs of running a node.
-Details on this stipend will be communicated at a later date.

 ---